top of page

 • What sources and voices would challenge it?

-I want to help create classrooms where:
+I aspire to create classrooms where:

-• plurality is treated as intellectual strength, not as complication;
+• Plurality is treated as intellectual strength, not as complication.

 AI can help build a world where more people have access to knowledge, voice, and opportunity.